Biochemistry of Anaerobic Microbes Lab

 Our approach

-We employ an interdisciplinary approach to examine processes that have a significant impact on the global carbon cycle, alternative energy, and biomedicine.
-We work at the interfaces between chemistry, anaerobic microbiology, and biophysics and studying process that are important in the global carbon cycle, alternative energy, and biomedicine.
-A major focus of our research is on developing a molecular understanding of the proteins involved in electron transport coupled with energy conservation and stress response in anaerobic microbes.
-The research questions we address in my lab are addressed using a broad spectrum of research methods, including molecular biology, genetics, protein expression and purification, spectroscopy, transient state kinetics, and structural biology.
+We employs an interdisciplinary approach to study processes that significantly impact the global carbon cycle, alternative energy sources, and biomedical applications.
+We work at the intersection of chemistry, anaerobic microbiology, and biophysics, exploring processes essential to these fields.
+A primary focus of our research is to develop a molecular understanding of the proteins involved in electron transport, energy conservation, and stress response in anaerobic microbes.
+The questions we investigate are addressed using a variety of methods, including molecular biology, genetics, protein expression and purification, spectroscopy, transient-state kinetics, and structural biology.

 Lab news